lebaz20/credit-approval-ml/README.md

   * Considered only as a proxy for the true values.

 #### 5. Fill using deep learning.
+Using Datawig which is a library that learns ML models using Deep Neural Networks to impute missing values in the datagram.

 * Pros:
+  * Works very well with categorical, continuous, and non-numerical features.
   * Quite accurate compared to other methods.
   * It supports both CPUs and GPUs.
 * Cons: